aleixsr/Proxmox-Debian12/README.md

 # Proxmox VE Installer on Debian 12 Bookworm

-This setup/script automates the installation of Proxmox on Debian 12 and the creation of a bridge to facilitate network configuration.
+This setup/script automates the installation of Proxmox on Debian 12 based on [official wiki post](https://pve.proxmox.com/wiki/Install_Proxmox_VE_on_Debian_12_Bookworm) and the creation of a bridge to facilitate network configuration.

 **Note: This script is designed to run on a Debian 12 system.
 Make sure to have superuser permissions before executing the script.**